Fridays4Future/ToolpicCore/README.md

 # Usage

-**Please note, that the Toolpic is an UMD module, that is made to be used within an environment that supports UMD modules** **If you want to use toolpic independently as a standalone system, you have to import the module into global scope using a** `<script>` **tag**
+**Please note, that Toolpic is an UMD module, that is made to be used within an environment that supports UMD modules** **If you want to use toolpic independently as a standalone system, you have to import the module into global scope using a** `<script>` **tag**